Vegan Soda Bread

 Why not try this traditional Irish bread for St Patrick's Day?
 Soda bread gets its name from the bicarbonate of soda, which is used instead of yeast.
 This bread is great on its own, with some jam or just with some butter.
 St Patrick's Day is on the 17th of March this year (2022).

-Yes you can add seeds and some nuts or fruit such as sultanas if you want.
+Yes, you can add seeds and some nuts or fruit such as sultanas if you want.
+I often use mixed seeds or sunflower and hemp seeds.

 The bread is at 70% hydration